Choosing the right deployment #

 - Authorization management with Ranger or Privacera platform

 - and others

 The location and mode of running Starburst Enterprise specifically determines which security features can be used.
 You need to specifically verify if a feature can be used based on your determined location.

 For example, if your company relies on Apache Ranger or Privacera platform to secure your data, then a self-managed Starburst Enterprise in a private cloud or on-prem is most likely the right choice for you.

 Depending on your particular security needs, one or more marketplace offerings may also work.
 Starburst Enterprise includes Helm charts for Apache Ranger installation and usage on Kubernetes.

 As our most convenient solution, Starburst now offers a hosted and managed solution - Starburst Galaxy.

-Starburst Galaxy is the most hands-off approach as it provides a simple user interface and most complexity is completely taken care of for you by Starburst.
+Starburst Galaxy is the most hands-off approach as it provides a simple user interface and most complexity, including deployment and upgrade, is completely taken care of for you by Starburst.

 Is the information on this page helpful?